simplistix/testfixtures/trunk/testfixtures/readme.txt

   This class lets you instantiate placeholders that can be used to compared expected results with actual results where objects in the actual results do not support useful comparison.
-  The comparision can be based just on the type of the object, which is particularly handy when comparing sequences returned from tested code.
+  The comparision can be based just on the type of the object or on a partial set of the object's attributes, both of which are particularly handy when comparing sequences returned from tested code.

 **compare**